When Is the Best Time to Have Children?

 I confess, I was lucky.
 My husband and I did not need to use skills for communication in marriage in order to find the best time to have our first child.
-Within days of getting married my husband and I realized that we were on our way to raising a family.
+Within days of getting married, my husband and I realized that we were on our way to raising a family.
+I was pregnant.
 That was the best decision we never made.

 One of my high school friends and one from my husband’s high school class each had six grandkids.
-These two classmates however were the vast exceptions.
+These two classmates, however, were the vast exceptions.
 While most of our classmates did have at least some grandkids, many had none and the others had at most two or three.
-Their sense of the best time for a first baby had been up in their mid to late thirties, and their grown children were proceding toward parenthood at a similarly leisurely pace.
+Their sense of the best time for a first baby had been up in their mid to late 30s, and their grown children were proceeding toward parenthood at a similarly leisurely pace.

 What conventional wisdoms have been pushing back the age of first pregnancies?

-I recently asked a thoughtful Stanford psychology student what he and his friends considered as a good marriage and having-kids time line.
-The young man answered without hesitation, "Play around in your twenties.
-In your thirties when you're old enough to have a steady paying job and are comfortable enough to support a family, then pursue a longer term relationship."
+I recently asked a thoughtful Stanford psychology student what he and his friends considered as a good marriage and having-kids timeline.
+The young man answered without hesitation, "Play around in your 20s.
+In your 30s, when you're old enough to have a steady paying job and are comfortable enough to support a family, then pursue a longer-term relationship."

 "Well-put," I thought, "and sadly unrealistic in terms of human biology if you want to be sure to be able to enjoy a happy and healthy family."
-For an excellent summary of the biological reasons why mid-twenties is the best time to start conceiving children, see this article from BabyCenter.com (note: I loved the article well before I came to the part where it turned out that the article quotes me).
+For an excellent summary of the biological reasons why mid-20s is the best time to start conceiving children, see this post from BabyCenter.com (note: I loved the post well before I came to the part where it turned out that the article quotes me).

-I recall the beginnings of the “Stop at Two” movement.
-It was when I was in my twenties.
+I recall the beginnings of the “stop at two” movement.
+It was when I was in my 20s.
 Children became regarded as a luxury that you should limit instead of life’s ultimate gift.

-Now even China has found that limiting births, in their case to one per family, sets up for the death of a society once there’s not enough workers to support the elders.
+Now even China has found that limiting births, in their case to one per family, sets up for the death of a society once there are not enough workers to support the elders.

 I also blame the academic world that provides few examples among the faculty that living and learning can co-exist.
 Few young faculty members have children, and graduate school students tend to believe that their education has to end before grown-up life can begin.
 How fortunate my husband and I were to have become pregnant in the midst of our grad school years.
 My daughter who is now a psychologist started attending her first graduate school psychology courses at age one month.

 Add now several years of trying to find a suitable partner.
 Woops.
-Now the thirties already are stealthily creeping by.
+Now the 30s already are stealthily creeping by.